uphy/wagon-dropbox/README.txt

 This is a Maven Wagon which enables to deploy to Dropbox.

-0. Build and Install this wagon.

-	mvn clean install

 1. Register your Dropbox App and get "App key" and "App secret".

 	https://www.dropbox.com/developers/apps